shyd/STM32CubeF4/Projects/STM32446E_EVAL/Examples/ADC/ADC_RegularConversion_DMA/readme.txt

 @par Example Description

-This example describes how to use the ADC3 and DMA to transfer continuously converted data from ADC3 to memory.
+This example describes how to use the ADC and DMA to transfer continuously converted data from ADC to memory.

 The ADC3 is configured to convert continuously ADC_CHANNEL_4.